SaimShaikh/Kubernetes_for_DevOps/Kubernetes_Cluster_Administration/FINAL-SUCCESS-README.md

-# ✅ Kubernetes Dashboard on AWS EC2 - Successful Setup Guide
+# ✅ Kubernetes Dashboard on AWS EC2 -

-## 🎉 You Did It! - Complete Success Documentation

-This README documents the **exact steps you successfully completed** to set up Kubernetes Dashboard on AWS EC2.

 ---